Business Forecasting: A Key to Success

 A publishing agency used a 12-month forecast to model three hiring scenarios.
 By adjusting pricing and workload distribution, they avoided an early hire that would have put them in a cash shortage—ultimately saving the business over $50,000.

-Fee-based advisory sessions for CFO services are available upon request including the demonstration of financial resources.
+Fee-based advisory sessions for CFO services are available upon request, including the demonstration of financial resources.

 Renzo A Mazzini, CEO